jfinkels/flask-restless/docs/requestformat.rst

       {"id": 1}

+   The server will respond with :http:statuscode:`400` if the request specifies a field which does not exist on the model.

    To create a new person which includes a related list of **new** computer instances via a one-to-many relationship, a request must take the following form.